minicreative/montegutsycamore.org/index.md

 title: Home
 permalink: "/"
 layout: page
-intro: Montegut Sycamore Mutual Aid Farm is a community garden located at the intersection of Montegut and Prieur in the Upper Ninth Ward of New Orleans.
+intro: Montegut Sycamore Mutual Aid Farm is a production-oriented community garden located at the intersection of Montegut and Prieur in New Orleans' 9th Ward.
 images:
 - url: "uploads/Winter2024-12-1.jpg"
   caption: Winter 2024 (December 1)